 Spend Some Time Alone:

 Spending time alone helps build mental resilience, and you will need this to ensure you don’t return to your narcissistic ex-boyfriend.

 Humans need to socialize, it is a biological need; however, when you have just come out of a relationship, it’s important to spend time alone to get to know yourself again.

 Research suggests enjoying alone time is linked to less depression, improved ability to handle stress, enhanced satisfaction with life, and increased happiness.

 After being in a relationship with a narcissist, there is a high chance you have become used to having someone invade your space with no regard for the boundaries you have put in place.
 It’s time to reclaim your self-respect.

 Boundaries tell people how you want to be treated, and when they are weak, you are left in a vulnerable position where people are likely to take advantage of you.
 Reset your boundaries by following these three steps:

-- Make a list of the behaviour you will not tolerate from people when they are around you.
+- Make a list of the behavior you will not tolerate from people when they are around you.

-- Make a list of the unfavourable treatment you don’t appreciate from others
+- Make a list of the unfavorable treatment you don’t appreciate from others

 - Make a list of the people you feel violate your boundaries the most